destinyae/apps/kiosk/docs/creating_a_rule_guide.md

 1. Item ID
 2. Amount paid (SUI)
-3. From ID - the object which was used for selling (eg Kiosk)
+3. From ID - the object that was used for selling (eg Kiosk)

-> To provide access to these fields, the `sui::transfer_policy` module has a set of getter functions which are available to anyone: "paid()", "item()" and "from()"
+> To provide access to these fields, the `sui::transfer_policy` module has a set of getter functions that are available to anyone: "paid()", "item()" and "from()"

 ```move
 module examples::royalty_rule {